mrocklin/blog/_posts/work/2019-05-18-maintainer.md

 ### Thank Developers

+*"I appreciate all your work here.
+Also, in particular I'm really happy about these tests!"*

 They look up to you.
 A small amount of praise from you can make their day and encourage them to continue contributing to open source.

+Also, if you can call out a particular thing that they did well that makes it more personal and effective.

 ### Encourage Excellent Developers to Review, and Allow Excellent Reviewers to Maintain

+*"Hey Bob, this new work is similar to work that you've done before.
+Any interest in taking a look?"*

 Over time you will notice that a repeat contributor returns to the project frequently, often to work on a particular topic.
 When a new contribution